mgechev/blog.mgechev.com/_posts/2016-03-28-ambient-type-definitions-duplicate-identifier-typescript-fix.md

 - TypeScript is statically typed language, which is great since we can catch the errors we do before the users of our software!
 - TypeScript adds type definitions through type annotations which help the compiler to perform advanced static code analysis.
-- We can take advantage of static typing with non-TypeScript library by using **ambient type definitions** with tools like [typings](https://github.com/typings/typings).
+- We can take advantage of static typing with non-TypeScript library by using **ambient type definitions** with and install them with `npm` or `yarn`.
 - The ambient type definitions are not namespaced, they are always global!
 - Fix `Duplicate *` error in TypeScript by using `tsconfig.json`'s **exclude** section and add there the redundant type definitions.
 - Using `<reference/>` is considered a bad practice.